bn3t/generator-ngx-firebase-bootstrap/README.md

 ## Features

-* An Angular 2 app generated with angular-cli
+* An **Angular 4** app generated with angular-cli (yes, although there is still angular2 in the name, that's actually Angular 4 now)
 * Twitter Bootstrap with ng2-bootstrap
 * AngularFire2 and Firebase
 * An initial implementation of an authentication service (See auth-service)